load_textdomain()

 Connects the specified translation file.

-If the specified domain already exists in the data, the imported localization strings will be merged with the existing ones (combined into a single array).
+If the specified domain already exists in the data, the loaded localization strings will be merged with the existing ones (merged into a single array).

 - load_textdomain() - this function.